NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 == Numerical Analysis <sec:analysis_numerical>

+TALK ABOUT WHY ERROR, STABILITY, AND CONVERGENCE ANALYSIS IS IMPORTANT.

 Because the PA acts as a "meta-algorithm", the underlying integration methods must also be chosen.
 For these results, the integration schemes for the coarse and fine propagators are the symplectic-Euler and velocity-Verlet methods, respectively.
 The symplectic-Euler method is chosen for the coarse propagation because it computationally "cheap" while still being symplectic.
 The velocity-Verlet method is chosen for the fine propagation due to its higher accuracy, while still being computationally inexpensive.
 While these methods are simliar in their computational cost and accuracy for a single propagation, the multiple resolutions of the time domain provide the ability for the fine propagator to have a higher discretization and thus a much smaller time-step compared to the coarse propagator.